taostat/taostats-docs/docs/Bittensor/tokenomics/alpha-tokens/subnet-pools.md

 * [Tao emission](https://docs.taostats.io/v2.0/docs/tao#distribution-of-emitted-tao)
 * [Alpha Emission](doc:alpha-emission)

-Note that the value of k with change with each block as a result of this emission.
+Note that the value of k will change with each block as a result of this emission.

 ## Alpha Price